 Between 1989 and 1995, DREAD ZEPPELIN went on to record five more albums, all produced by RAMSEY and former Prime Mover sound man, RASTA LI-MON (LEE MANNING).
 Dread Zeppelin’s extraordinary popularity continues to this day and they are described by the Internet site Wikipedia as “The Ultimate Tribute Band.”
 Led Zeppelin’s ROBERT PLANT loved the band and called Dread Zeppelin’s version of YOUR TIME IS GONNA COME better than the original.
 High praise, indeed!

 In 1996, Severs Ramsey was finally able to secure the rights to all of the Prime Movers music from Island for his own Birdcage Records.
 At that time, he shared management with a popular UK band called THE CHRISTIANS who just happened to be Island Records’ top seller.
 The Christians refused to deliver Island any new material until the label signed off on The Prime Movers and restored all rights to their songs and albums.
 Saved by The Christian’s Crusade!

 Ramsey and Putman, with new drummer Gary Falasco, reunited in 2006 for several one-off reunion gigs to support the CD re-release of their first album, “Museum.”
-With the help of LEE MANNING and a huge ladder warehouse in South El Monte, CA, a handful of new recordings were produced.
+With the help of Lee Manning and a huge ladder warehouse in South El Monte, CA, a handful of new recordings were produced.
 The late stages of recording were rudely interrupted by a robbery which resulted in the loss of all the recording equipment.
-Momentum was never regained.
-However, Manning, Ramsey and Birdcage Records founding partner Chas Maselli are currently working with mastering engineer DOUG SCHWARTZ to release these recordings, as well as the entire archive of the Prime Movers' recordings.
+However, Manning, Putman, and Lichter have compiled these recordings, along with several previously unreleased recordings, for a long awaited 2016 album release "Exposure.".